evan-erdos/trail-of-cthulhu/story/act-1/seq-3/index.md

 ---
 layout:  sequence
-title:   An Enemy Of My Enemy is a Friend
+title:   An Enemy Of My Enemy
 seq:     3
 ---